 When it comes to toes, these boots are miles ahead.
 Whether you choose the steel toe boots or not, the toe box is roomier which is more than healthy and comfortable.
 And then comes the outsole covering up to the toes.
 That is more or less unique; found mostly in UTILITY boots.
-Steel toes are not the same for both foot.
+Steel toes are not the same for both feet.
 That feature is anatomically correct.
-Safety toes also meet ASTM F2412-11, F2413-11 I/75 and C/75 Standards.
+Safety toes also meet ASTM F2412-11, F2413-11 I/75, and C/75 Standards.

 Break-in Time and Fitting

 Ever wondered why the hiking boots fit so well?
 That’s because you don’t get hundreds of hours of wearing before you hike.
 It does not work that way.
 The other reason is, well, if you fall, you die or break bones if you’ve got lucky enough.
 That’s the sense Keen keeps while making shoes for workmen.
 Craftsmen don’t have the luxury of breaking in for a long time.
 After all, you’ve got a job to do!
 Thus, they should fit right out of the box and fit true to size.
 Everything can go wrong, right?

 It is better to keep the expectations lower by giving it a period to mold around: two to three weeks at best (not precisely break-in period).
 Many prefer their work boots roomier.
 Yes, loose fit is the best fit if you do not want to feel the boots.
 In that case, order a half size up.